School social work

 Trust and security through school social work

-Our school social workers Ms Eisel and Ms Schütte, as well as our school social worker Mr Rolf, advise and support pupils, parents and teachers at Beckum schools.
+Our school social workers and our school social worker advise and support pupils, parents and teachers at Beckum schools.
 School social work is a voluntary and confidential service.

 • Support with school, family and personal difficulties